 As Florida state legislation alone does not demand that all employees receive overtime pay, it is possible that your employer is not held to FLSA overtime regulations.
 There are certain employers who do not need to offer overtime to some or all employees.

-Even if a small business does not meet the FLSA requirements , it can be still be subjected to other potential regulations such as the Florida Minimum Wage Act Do not be deterred by initial claims of your employer about why they do not need to pay you overtime wages.
-You should always check with an employment law attorney to see whether you have a claim for unpaid overtime.
+Even if a small business does not meet the FLSA requirements , it can still be subjected to other potential regulations such as the Florida Minimum Wage Act Do not be deterred by initial claims of your employer about why they do not need to pay you overtime wages.
+You should always check with an employment law attorney to see whether you have a claim for unpaid overtime in Florida.

 Can Salaried Employees Get Overtime?